 Organizations must have demonstrated expertise in working with underserved, socially disadvantaged and/or veteran farmer communities.

-Over the past 25 years, the Section 2501 Program has invested millions of dollars of federal funding to develop and strengthen innovative outreach and technical assistance programs and other resources targeted at historically underserved producers.
+Over the past three decades, the Section 2501 Program has invested millions of dollars of federal funding to develop and strengthen innovative outreach and technical assistance programs and other resources targeted at historically underserved producers.

-In the most recent three years for which data is available, 158 grants worth $45 million were made to groups and university programs in 34 states around the country in both rural and urban communities.
+Since the 2014 Farm Bill was signed into law, 205 grants worth $35 million were made to groups and university programs in 39 states around the country in both rural and urban communities.
 In the past few years alone, the program has served more than 100,000 rural constituents, making it an invaluable resource for communities of color and veterans across the nation.

 A few program highlights include the following projects:

 USDA’s Office of Advocacy and Outreach administers the program.
 A Funding Opportunity Announcement is published in the Federal Register for each Fiscal Year that funding is available, and applicants typically have 60 days to prepare and submit their application through Grants.gov.
 Matching funds are not required.

 Additional information on how to apply can be found on the Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers program website.